nuuuwan/news_lk3_data/README.md

 ### 2025-08-13 (Wednesday)

-### Sri Lanka’s Hatton National Bank profits up 37-pct in June
+### Sri Lanka’s Hatton National Bank net up 37-pct in June quarter

 *2025-08-13 23:21:00* · [`economynextcom`](https://economynext.com/sri-lankas-hatton-national-bank-profits-up-37-pct-in-june-236153/) · `en`

-ECONOMYNEXT – Profits at Sri Lanka’s Hatton National Bank, which also has an insurance unit, grew 37 percent to 11.74 billion rupees, helped by loan loss rupees and profit on rupee depreciation, despite a fall in net interest income, interim accounts show.
+ECONOMYNEXT – Profits at Sri Lanka’s Hatton National Bank, which also has an insurance unit, grew 37 percent from a year ago to 11.74 billion rupees, helped by loan loss reversals and depreciation gains, despite a fall in net interest income, interim accounts show.

 HNB group reported earnings of 20.54 rupees for the quarter.
 In the six months to June HNB reported earnings of 39.25 rupees on total profits of 22.4 billion rupees, which grew 42 percent.